The Best Apps for Deep Work on Mac in 2026

 If you don't know what to work on during the block — the time is protected but empty — the task clarity layer is broken.
 Sunsama's morning ritual, Akiflow's time-blocking from a consolidated task list, or Aftertone's native calendar-aware tasks all address this.
 The fix is specific: a named task attached to a specific session before the session starts.

 If you're doing all of this and still not sure it's working — not sure whether the deep work hours are actually moving meaningful projects forward — the review layer is broken.
 This is the rarest layer to have addressed, and the most valuable to fix.
-Aftertone's AI weekly reports address it empirically from your calendar history.
+Aftertone's AI weekly and daily reports address it empirically from your calendar history.
 Sunsama's weekly review addresses it through structured reflection.
 Most tools don't address it at all.

 A complete deep work system needs something for each layer.
 For most Mac users, that means Aftertone for scheduling and execution combined with Freedom for distraction blocking and Brain.fm or focus music for the audio environment.
 For users without Mac constraints, Reclaim plus Sunsama plus Freedom covers the three layers well.